thir13en/ionic-training/README.md

 # IONIC TRAINING
-This is a repository to train with Ionic 5, following the a complete curse.
+This is a repository to train with Ionic 5, following the Ionic 5 w/ Angular curse.

 ## Prerequisites
 * `node` lts